 The corporate business is focused on the classification by sizes and sectors.
-We have four categories for our corporate customers: small companies, which register up to Ps.100 million in sales per year; medium companies, which register more than Ps.150 million in sales per year; and agro companies, which include individuals and companies who operate in agriculture or in the commerce of its products.
+We have four categories for our corporate customers: small-sized companies, which register up to Ps.100 million in sales per year; medium-sized companies, which register more than Ps.100 million in sales per year; large-sized companies, which register more than Ps.150 million in sales per year; and agro companies, which include individuals and companies who operate in agriculture or in the commerce of agricultural products.

-As in previous years, the Bank continued developing its descentralized segment-specific service strategy aiming at improving customer service.
-At present, the Bank has a network of branches with business officials specialized in each category offering a wide range of products including working capital facilities, investment projects, leasings and foreign trade transactions.
+As in previous years, the Bank continued developing its decentralized segment-specific service strategy aimed at improving customer service.
+At present, the Bank has a network of branches with business officials specialized in each category, offering a wide range of products, including working capital facilities, investment projects, leasings and foreign trade transactions.

-Our corporate customer base also acts as a source of demand for our excess liquidity through overnight and short-term loans to major corporate customers.
-See Item 5.B.
-"Operating and Financial Review and Prospects - Liquidity and Capital Resources."
+Our corporate customer base also acts as a source of demand for our excess liquidity through overnight and short-term loans to largesized corporate customers.
+See Item 5.B "Operating and Financial Review and Prospects - Liquidity and Capital Resources".